JonathanHidalgoN/RealTimeTransactionMonitoring/README.md

 ## Future Enhancements

 * **API Security:** The API is currently secured by a simple API Key.
 This could be enhanced with a standard OAuth 2.0 / JWT-based flow.
-* **Advanced Anomaly Detection:** Implement more sophisticated, stateful anomaly detection rules using a cache like Azure Redis.
+* **Passwordless Identity:** Upgrade from a Service Principal with a secret to using Azure AD Workload Identity for the most secure, passwordless access to Key Vault from AKS.
-* **Advanced CI/CD:** Implement multi-stage pipelines for deploying to `staging` and `production` environments.
+* **Advanced CI/CD:** Implement multi-stage pipelines for deploying to `staging` and `production` environments with manual approvals.